 Essential Tools for Potty Training

-We talked with Julie about toilet training and the steps she took to ensure her toddler felt like a Big Kid®.
+Former Pull-Ups® Potty Training Partner and stay-at-home mom, Julie Anaya, offers real-life insights about creating an effective system for potty training.
+We talked with her about toilet training and the steps she took to ensure her toddler felt like a Big Kid.

 Having a System Makes Potty Training Easier

-When she toilet trained her first child, Julie researched information, reading magazines and books to find out everything she could about toilet training.
-She also suggests tapping into Web sites that give parents useful tips for every parenting stage, and www.PULL-UPS.com which has useful tools such as the Big Kid® Tracker that helps parents identify what potty training stage their child is at.
-Books, magazines and advice from other moms also help give you guidelines on potty training dos and don'ts.
+When she toilet trained her first child, Julie did some researched to find out everything she could about toilet training.
+She also suggests tapping into websites that give parents useful tips for every parenting stage, like www.Pull-Ups.com, which has useful sets of activities and resources, such as, Big Kid Beginnings or the Big Kid Prep List that help parents identify what potty training stage their child is at.
+Books, magazines and advice from other moms also help give you guidelines on potty training do’s and don’ts.

 Throughout the process it’s important to coach children with praise and hugs, as well as other rewards.
 Julie and her husband rewarded their kids with stickers and small toys.
 However, every child is different, so choose rewards that relate to and motivate your child.